nunit/docs/docs/articles/nunit/Towards-NUnit4.md

 For later versions of .NET it is not possible to abort a hanging thread -- and even though it's technically allowed in the classic .NET Framework, it prevents `finally` clauses and other cleanup routines from running.

-Cancellation is suppoed to be done in a cooperative way.
+Cancellation is supposed to be done in a cooperative way.

 To achieve this in NUnit v4, we introduce a [CancelAfter Attribute](./writing-tests/attributes/cancelafter.md)